RosboneMako/MakoDistortion2/README.md

 for input EQ and one for Speaker sim on both left and right channels.
 This is 1000's of calculations for each sample of the audio data.

+The bottom row of the VST diagram is a clean path.
+This path is always stereo and it bypasses the Amp/IR block.
+This path mixes with the top row signal by the INPUT block PATH 2 MIX control.
+Additional control can be had by using pedals in that row.
+This is good for bass use or widening guitar by having a cleaner stereo chorus in the bottom row.

 AMPLIFIER BLOCK
 ------------------------------------------------------------------
 The amplifier setion has 30 amps programmed.
 These amps can be adjusted using the various controls.
 Select which amp to use with the CHAN control.
+An additional 169 amps can be added by editing the AMP database.
+The database holds the file paths for the amp input EQ IRs.
+Once an amp is added, it can be recalled by selecting it from the AMP drop down list in the amp block.

 QUALITY<br/>
 Each amplifier uses a 1024 sample IR for its frequency definition.
 IRs